-Overall, the existing studies suggest that too high reputation concerns of a decisionmaker may be detrimental to her ability to collect information from potential advisors.
-We argue that low reputation concerns generate the opposite problem - excessive adviceseeking, which is also detrimental to information aggregation.
+Overall, the existing studies suggest that too high reputation concerns of a decision-maker may be detrimental to her ability to collect information from potential advisors.
+We argue that low reputation concerns generate the opposite problem - excessive advice-seeking, which is also detrimental to information aggregation.
 Consequently, some intermediate level of reputation concerns is generally optimal.
-The key feature of our story, which distinguishes it from the previous literature, is that the decision-maker's advice-seeking behavior affects advisors' truthtelling.
+The key feature of our story, which distinguishes it from the previous literature, is that the decision-maker's advice-seeking behavior affects advisors' information provision incentives.
 Without reputation concerns the decision-maker will always ask for advice.
-As we explain below, this adversely affects the advisors' incentives to provide truthful information.
+As we explain below, this adversely affects the advisors' incentives.
 The positive role for reputation concerns then is to ensure that the decision-maker asks for advice more often when it is needed more, that is, when her available information leaves high uncertainty about the state of the world.
-This behavior improves the advisors' information provision incentives and, therefore, results in better aggregation of information.
+This behavior improves the advisors' incentives and, therefore, results in better aggregation of information.